Sixways Stadium: The Cecil Duckworth Stand

-The entrance to the East Stand is through the main glass fronted club reception which is also home to the Sixways Store and Warriors Ticket Office which are open throughout the week.
+The entrance to The Cecil Duckworth Stand is through the main glass fronted club reception which is also home to the Sixways Store and Warriors Ticket Office which are open throughout the week.

 West Stand

 The West Stand is the most established stand at the home of the Warriors.
 The West Stand houses the Clubhouse Bar and a separate food counter serving hot snacks.
 In front of the bar is terracing from which the game came be watched.

 The Sixways Premier Suites Upper and Lower are located to the south end of the stand and offer a bar area and dance floor with a live band after every game.

 Above the Clubhouse Bar on the second floor is the International Bar which is full of rugby memorabilia past and present, with views onto the pitch.
 Opposite is the Hallmark Bar which hosts an exclusive bar and dining area open to West Stand Debenture holders.

 The West Stand is also home to the indoor training centre, changing rooms and rugby department offices which become the main training area for the Warriors during the week.